hhjoy/mis381n-stochastic-control-and-optimization/cash-flow-matching-with-linear-programming/README.md

 ```

 ######Get optimal variables
-The matrix below tells us how much and of each bond the portfolio should consist of.
+The matrix below tells us how much of each bond the portfolio should consist of.

 ```r
 get.variables(my.lp)